 The Council, excluding the pension fund, does not generally invest in equity shares or marketable bonds and does not have shareholdings in joint ventures or local industry.
-In April 2017 the Council invested £1m in the CCLA Property Fund and is exposed to losses arising from movements in the value of the fund.
+The Council has invested £3m in the CCLA Property Fund and is exposed to losses arising from movements in the value of the fund.
 Due to statutory override, any gains or losses are not charged to the General Fund.